expressots/expresso-site-doc/docs/overview/module.md

 # Modules

+Before explaining what a single module is, let's talk first about what a container module is.

 A module or container module is a collection of services, in our case more specifically `Controllers` and their dependencies that can be registered and resolved by ExpressoTS custom InversifyJS container wrapper.

 A container module is a class that exports an Inversify Module object, which is essentially a configuration object that defines the bindings for the controllers.
 The Module object has a bind method that allows you to define bindings between services and their dependencies.